yavorfingarov/Reprise/README.md

 # Reprise

-Reprise is a micro-framework that brings REPR (Request-Endpoint-Respone) pattern and vertical slice architecture into ASP.NET Core Minimal APIs.
+Reprise is a micro-framework that brings the REPR (Request-Endpoint-Response) pattern and vertical slice architecture into ASP.NET Core Minimal APIs.

 ## Getting Started